ECCC-ASTD-MRD/MIDAS-src/src/README.md

 The first contains dependencies information and this is dealt with automatically ([see previous section](#automatic-dependencies)).
 The second one contain external libraries that are needed at link time by the programs.
 The information contained in **all** `compile_setup_*.sh` files is now found in [`./programs/programs.mk`](programs/programs.mk).
-Each program need to be listed in the `PGM` make variable.

 So **when a new program is added** or when **external libraries change for an existing program**, edit the `./programs/programs.mk` file and list all external libraries (previously in `compile_setup_${PGM}.sh`) as prerequisite of the absolute target, such as:
 ```